LavaMoat/lavamoat.github.io/src/content/docs/reference/glossary.md

 - [Robust Composition: Towards a Unified Approach to Access Control and Concurrency Control][ocap-thesis-ext] by Mark S. Miller

 :::

+## OCAP

+> See [Object Capability Programming][object-capability-programming].

+## Override Mistake

+ECMAScript behavior wherein a `TypeError` is thrown (in strict mode) for code `T[K] = ...` when `K` is a non-writable property in the prototype of `T`.

+See [TC39's definition][tc39-glossary-override-mistake-ext] for further details.

+## Primordial

+An intrinsic value that is accessible to ECMAScript code and required to exist before any ECMAScript code runs.

+See the [TC39 glossary][tc39-glossary-primordial-ext] for more information.

+## Prototype pollution

+TODO

+## Realm

+A Realm is:

+- a set of [intrinsic][] objects
+- an ECMAScript global environment
+- all of the ECMAScript code that is loaded within the scope of that global environment
+- other associated state and resources (i.e. a global object and an associated set of primordial objects).

+See the [ECMAScript Spec][ecma-262-realms-ext] for more information.

+## Scuttling

+TODO

 ## SES